QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 # <hr/>
 # Power and Sense Management </br>
 ## Power Management </br>
   The core of our robot is <a href="#">EV3 Programmable Brick</a>, the power comes from a rechargable 10V Lithium Battery.
 EV3 P-Brick have 4 ports for motors and 4 ports for sensors.
+Power consumption of motors and sensors: <a href="https://www.dexterindustries.com/ev3-current-consumption-measurement/">https://www.dexterindustries.com/ev3-current-consumption-measurement/</a>.
   <table>
 <tr>
 <th width=400>